The PropTech Guide to ESG

 On 20th April, 2010, an explosion at the BP Deepwater Horizon oil rig released over 130 million gallons of crude oil into the Gulf of Mexico.
 It was the biggest oil spill ever in U.S. waters, and it remains one of the worst environmental disasters in history.

 Eleven rig workers lost their lives, and so did millions of marine mammals, sea turtles, birds, and fish.
-This article explores the long-term environmental impacts of the spill that can still be felt 10 years later.
+This article explores the long-term environmental impacts of the spill that can still be felt over 10 years later.

 Following the disaster, BP’s share price halved, taking four years to recover to its pre-disaster value.
 What’s really interesting is that low ESG scores actually foretold trouble for some investors, and quite a few were able to avoid significant losses by including ESG factors in their financial analysis.

 It goes without saying that a poor score can’t predict a disaster, but it can definitely indicate the likelihood of one happening.
 A handful of top investment managers saw the potential holes in BP’s reputation and dumped their stock early on, saving their investors millions in avoided losses.